Distributed Online Optimization for Multi-Agent Optimal Transport: Introduction

-Transport problems in robotics and mobile sensing network applications arise in the form of coverage control and deployment objectives, where the underlying goal is to steer a group of robots towards a target coverage profile over a spatial region.
-Among the approaches to the coverage control and deployment problem for large-scale multi-agent systems are transport by synthesis of Markov transition matrices~\cite{SB-SJC-FYH:13, ND-UE-BA:15, SB-SJC-FH:17}, the use of continuum models~\cite{VK-SM:18-sicon, UE-BA:17} for transport, and coverage control by parameter tuning and/or boundary control of the reaction-advection-diffusion PDE~\cite{PF-MK:11,KE-HK-SB:18,FZ-AB-KE-SB:18}.
-We note, however, that despite the potential for the application of optimal transport ideas to the multi-agent setting, it has hitherto largely remained unsuccessful.
-The papers~\cite{SF-GF-PZ-TAW:16} and~\cite{SB-SJC-FYH:14} represent attempts in this direction, while in the first paper the problem is formulated as one of optimal control, the second is placed in the framework of optimal transport.
+\textbf{Related work.} Transport problems in robotics and mobile sensing network applications arise in the form of coverage control and deployment objectives, where the underlying goal is to steer a group of robots towards a target coverage profile over a spatial region.
+Among the approaches to the coverage control and deployment problem for large-scale multi-agent systems are transport by synthesis of Markov transition matrices~\cite{SB-SJC-FYH:13, ND-UE-BA:15, SB-SJC-FH:17}, the use of continuum models~\cite{VK-SM:18-sicon, UE-BA:17, TZ-ZL-HL:20} for transport, and coverage control by parameter tuning and/or boundary control of the reaction-advection-diffusion PDE~\cite{KE-HK-SB:18,FZ-AB-KE-SB:18}.
+We note, however, that despite the potential for the application of optimal transport ideas to the multi-agent setting, as seen from the works~\cite{SF-GF-PZ-TAW:16, PZ-CL-SF:21, SB-SJC-FYH:14, CS-SB-MQ-FB:21}, a truly distributed formulation of optimal transport has remained open.
+While our preliminary work~\cite{VK-SM:18-cdc} was an attempt in this direction, we develop a rigorous theoretical framework for the design of distributed optimal transport algorithms in this paper.
 These works, however, present significant limitations either because they require centralized offline planning~\cite{SF-GF-PZ-TAW:16}, or because of a need for costly computation and information exchange between agents~\cite{SB-SJC-FYH:14}.
-This serves as a strong motivation for the development of a distributed iterative scheme for optimal transport in this paper.
+This serves as a strong motivation for the development of a distributed iterative algorithm for optimal transport in this paper.